 To be more specific, consider a model in which the firms are different in their productivity.
-Specifically, a match between firm 1 and a worker of productivity v creates a per-worker surplus of v where v is a constant, while firm 2's per-worker surplus is v as before.
+Specifically, a match between firm 1 and a worker of productivity v creates a per-worker surplus of cv where c > 1 is a constant, while firm 2's per-worker surplus is v as before.